 Do you mostly spend cash, write checks, use plastic, or send payments electronically?
 Why do you choose one over another?
 How we pay matters—and sometimes it matters a lot.
 Today there are more choices of payment methods than at any other time in history.
 Since the way you pay can have an impact on convenience, security, and even how much you’ll pay, you might want to consider the pros and cons of popular payment methods before making your next purchase.

-As you consider the advantages and disadvantages of various payment methods, below are a few tips that may help you make better payment choices.
+As you consider the advantages and disadvantages of various popular payment methods, below are a few tips that may help you make better payment choices.

 Pros: In some ways, cash is still king.
 People tend to manage spending better when paying with cash.
 That’s also what makes the envelope budgeting method a good option for those who struggle with keeping to a budget.
 Nobody adds finance charges or fees to cash transactions either.
 Cash offers a fairly anonymous payment method, so identity thieves can’t steal your information.
 Some businesses even offer discounts for cash.
 Lots of people also find that carrying and paying with cash helps reduce impulse spending.